Mission: To document Saint Louis through art and word to promote understanding, civic pride, intergenerational relationships and literacy.

 Artists in Residence

-Artists in Residence are young adult artists who typically start by volunteering for the organization and are eventually invited to join the Collective in this important leadership role.
+Artists in Residence are adult artists who typically start by volunteering for the organization and are eventually invited to join the Collective in this important leadership role.

 Saint Louis Story Stitchers does not discriminate on the basis of sex, race, religion, color, national origin, ancestry, age, disability, sexual orientation, gender identity, veteran or national guard status, or any other factor prohibited by law in admission or access to, or treatment or employment in its programs and/or activities.